DionteDS/NewsApp/README.md

 ## Getting Started

-The steps below will show you how to download and run the project You will also need to sign up on the News API website for an API Key
+The steps below will show you how to download and run the project.

+You will also need to sign up on the News API website for an API Key

 ### Prerequisites